 Islington Council is running a pilot scheme called Self-Care Pharmacy First for people on low income.
-The pilot scheme will run from 1 July 2021 to 31 January 2022, although this has now been extended until 30 June 2022.
+The pilot scheme will run from 1 July 2021 to 31 January 2022, although this has now been extended to run until 30 June 2022.

-Currently, the pilot scheme is available for socially vulnerable patients in Islington, who are unable to purchase over-the-counter medicines due to low income and so may not be able to afford to self-care.
-The aim of the scheme is to provide timely access to supply of medicines for the management of minor health conditions.

-The scheme will support GPs with the implementation of the NHSE&I guidance and make better use of community pharmacies, while ensuring that the most deprived sections of the population receive the advice and treatment they need.
-It aims to help to address inequalities and support vulnerable populations, given the worsening cost of living crisis.

-The scheme is provided by 35 community pharmacies (78%) in Islington.
+- Currently, the pilot scheme is available for socially vulnerable patients in Islington, who are unable to purchase over-the-counter medicines due to low income and so may not be able to afford to self-care.
+The aim of the scheme is to provide timely access to supply of medicines for the management of minor health conditions. - The scheme will support GPs with the implementation of the NHSE&I guidance and make better use of community pharmacies, while ensuring that the most deprived sections of the population receive the advice and treatment they need. - The scheme helps to address inequalities and supports vulnerable populations given the worsening cost of living crisis. - The scheme is provided by 37 community pharmacies (82%) in Islington.
 Patients who usually make an appointment to see their GP for minor conditions can instead visit their pharmacy to receive advice and treatment.